zzdzr/ForkSimulation/README.md

 # ForkSimulation

-**ForkSimulation** is a coarse-grained molecular dynamics framework to investigate the spatial organizations of coupled replication forks.
+**ForkSimulation** is a coarse-grained molecular dynamics framework, implemented on top of **OpenMM** and **Polychrom**, for modeling the spatial organization and dynamic coupling of replication forks under chromatin environment.

 > [!NOTE]
 > The code of this project is continuously updating.